marklogic-community/corb2/README.md

 **EXPORT-FILE-SORT-COMPARATOR** | A java class that must implement `java.util.Comparator`.
 If specified, CoRB will use this class for sorting in place of ascending or descending string comparator even if a value was specified for **EXPORT-FILE-SORT**.
 **MAX_OPTS_FROM_MODULE** | Default is 10.
 Max number of custom inputs from the URIS-MODULE to other modules.
 **EXIT-CODE-NO-URIS** | Default is 0.
 Returns this exit code when there is nothing to process.
 **EXPORT-FILE-URI-TO-PATH** | Default is true.
 Whether to convert doc URI to a filepath.
+**OPTIONS-FILE** | A properties file containing any of the CoRB2 options.
+Relative and full file system paths are supported.
+**COMMAND-FILE** | A properties file used to configure **COMMAND** and **THREAD-COUNT** while CoRB2 is running.
+For instance, to temporarily pause execution, or to lower the number of threads in order to throttle execution.
+**COMMAND-FILE-POLL-INTERVAL** | Default is 1.
+The regular interval (seconds) in which the existence of the **COMMAND-FILE** is tested can be controlled by using this property.
+**COMMAND** | Pause, resume, and stop the execution of CoRB2.
+Possible commands include: PAUSE, RESUME, and STOP.

 ### Alternate XCC connection configuration
 Option | Description